frhgm/frhgm/README.md

 # I'm Felipe Ramirez
 ---
 ## I just finished my Computer Engineering degree at Chile
-## I really like the Open Source philosophy, Linux, and working with like-minded teams
+## I really like the Open Source philosophy, Linux as well as working with like-minded teams

-I like working on stuff that broadens my horizon, but just as much when I work to specialize
+I like to work with new technologies and project and just as much when I work to sharpen my existing skills

-==(working on this file)==